Zoe Hartenbaum – Violin & Viola Teacher

 Favorite thing about teaching?

-My favorite part of teaching is seeing the excitement in a student when a concept starts to make sense.
+My favorite part of teaching is seeing the excitement and joy in a student when their practice and hard work begins to make a noticeable difference in their playing.

 What is a piece of advice you would like to share with anyone learning music?